Tunis, Tunisia

 Couscous

-A staple dish made of steamed semolina grains topped with a savory stew of vegetables, meat, or fish. -...
+A staple dish made from steamed semolina grains, typically served with a flavorful stew of vegetables and meat. -...

 Traditional Dish$-$$